 Formerly a weekly radio show on WMUC-FM College Park 88.1 at the University of Maryland, College Park for eight semesters.
-This is now a music blog for a sports journalist living in Newport Beach, Calif., and driving around a lot.
+This is now a music blog for a sportswriter living at home and driving around suburbia a lot.

 Email inafternoonair [at] gmail [dot] com if you still want to.

 Facebook / SoundCloud / MixCloud / 8tracks